EJ-Lan/FaceSeekerAI/README.md

 # FaceSeekerAI

-FaceSeekerAI is a web application that allows users to upload pictures and instantly detec faces using an AI api
+FaceSeekerAI is a web application that allows users to upload pictures and instantly detect faces using an AI api

 ## Features:
 * **User Sign In**: Secure authentication system for user accounts.